sakbarpu/DQuAS/README.md

     Based on that, we can first identify what kind of question the user is asking and then build a separate model for each type of intent.
 Also, if the intent is not decidable, we can use straightforward modeling approach.

+  * Efficiency needs to be improved.
+For this task where only upto several hundred candidate passages are there in a Wikipedia article, it's tolerable to have binary classification with the input pairs (question, candidate) passing through the whole neural network to get matching score.
+In reality, it will be more efficient to change the architecture in a way that at the inference time all you have to do is compare create query embedding and compare it with the document embeddings in the corpus.
+These doc embeddings would serve as "indexes" for docs.

 ## Critical analysis of the Google NQ task